C-Sto/recursebuster/README.md

 ### Recursion

 When a directory is identified, it gets added to the queue to be brute-forced.
-By default, one directory is brute-forced at a time, mostly for sanity checks, but this can be increased to as many as you like using the `-dirs x` flag.
-This won't increase the speed, and will disable some of the status output features.
+By default, one directory is brute-forced at a time, however you can 'cancel' a directory interactively by hitting 'ctrl+x' if in UI mode.
+If you're not in UI mode (`-noui`), you need to have added the directory to the blacklist.

 ### Spider Assistance